opensearch-project/documentation-website/_security/configuration/best-practices.md

 We recommend to use securityadmin.sh to manage configuration of your clusters, `securityadmin.sh` is a command-line tool provided by OpenSearch for managing security configurations.
 It allows administrators to efficiently manage security settings, including roles, role mappings, and other security-related configurations, within an OpenSearch cluster.

-### Benefits of Using securityadmin.sh:
+### Benefits of using securityadmin.sh:
 1. Consistency: By using securityadmin.sh, administrators can ensure consistency across security configurations within the cluster.
 This helps maintain a standardized and secure environment.
 2. Automation: securityadmin.sh enables automation of security configuration tasks, making it easier to deploy and manage security settings across multiple nodes or clusters.
 3. Version Control: Security configurations managed through securityadmin.sh can be version-controlled using standard version control systems like Git.
 This facilitates tracking changes, auditing, and reverting to previous configurations if necessary.

-To prevent any configuration overides, it is important to note that configuration changes made through the OpenSearch Dashboards UI or via the OpenSearch API provide a convenient way to modify security configurations.
-To ensure updates made in this way are maintained via the securityadmin.sh tool, a backup of configuration should first be made to ensure all configuration are captured prior to uploading the modified configuration using securityadmin.sh
+To prevent any configuration overrides, it is important to note that configuration changes made through the OpenSearch Dashboards UI or using the OpenSearch API provide a convenient way to modify security configurations.
+To ensure updates made in this way are maintained through the securityadmin.sh tool, a backup of configuration should first be made to ensure all configuration are captured prior to uploading the modified configuration using securityadmin.sh

 For more detailed information on using securityadmin.sh and managing security configurations in OpenSearch, refer to the following resources:
 - OpenSearch Security Documentation: [Applying changes to configuration files]({{site.url}}{{site.baseurl}}/security/configuration/security-admin/)